PubInv/general-purpose-alarm-device/README.md

 # General Purpose Alarm Device
 This General-Purpose- Alarm-Device repository defines a 'general purpose alarm device' GPAD module.
-We seek a highly repurposable device that can make lound noises and flash bright lights in order to get the attention of someone, especially health-care workers, in response to some condition that requires attention.
+We seek a highly repurposable device that can make loud noises and flash bright lights in order to get the attention of someone, especially health-care workers, in response to some condition that requires attention.
 The GPAD does not detect the conditions that need to be alarmed.
 Presumably, those are sensed by a different device, such as a medical ventilator.